Fahmi Reza’s arrest has united all of Malaysia. He has succeeded where successive prime ministers have failed.

 In Malaysia, the ruling elite is afraid of cartoons, works of art and words.
 Soon, they will also fear their own shadows.
 The ruling elite fear the truth.
 They only want “yes-men”.

-Graphic artist, Fahmi Reza, was arrested and detained for one night at Dang Wangi police station.
+Graphic political designer, Fahmi Reza, was arrested and detained for one night at Dang Wangi police station.
 His 101-track Spotify playlist upset some.

 Seven policemen carried out the arrest, damaged his front door and refused to wait for his lawyer to arrive.

 The authorities wanted to detain him for four nights but they realised that this would lead to greater public disquiet.

 The rakyat is furious.
 There are many unanswered questions about the ‘Dengki ke?’ response which inspired Fahmi’s Spotify playlist.